mariascrs/mariascrs.github.io/_posts/2020-10-06-isogenies-for-crypto.md

 It's an easy check to see that this is in fact an isogeny so I encourage you to try show this to make sure you understand the definition!

-There are various properties of isogenies that will be important to us.

 ## Endomorphisms

 **Definition:** If $E_1 = E_2$ then $\phi$ is called an *endomorphism*.

-**Definition**: $\phi$ is an *isomorphism* if it is bijective.
+**Definition**: An endomorphism $\phi$ is an *isomorphism* if it is bijective.
 Remember that  $\phi$ is either the identity or surjective, so we only need to check if $\phi$ is injective.

 These endomorphisms are really cool because the set of endomorphisms of an elliptic curve $E$ together with the zero map actually forms a *ring* under the operations of pointwise addition and multiplication.
 Intuitively, being a ring means that the addition and multiplication behave nicely and interact well with each other.
-More precisely, a ring means that:
+More precisely, being a ring means that:
 * it is a group under the addition
 * the mulitplication is   associative and has an identity
 * multiplication is distributive with respect to addition